 Just as I am here, I will also be there.
 It may look dark to you on this side, but the sun is shining where I am.
 My spirit is no longer bound up in an old decaying body.
 I am alive and not a care in the world.
 The rehearsal is over, and the stage for the play is the glorious light and presence of God.
 Death is swallowed up in the resurrection love of God.

 Know that I am always with you.
 You may not see me, but every time you kiss the children, I am kissing them just as my father and mother kissed me.
 Every time you tell someone you love them, you love them like my grandfather and grandmother loved my father, mother, and me.
 When the darkness overwhelms you, know God’s love will restore and make everything new one day.
 (When does the Kingdom of Heaven come to earth?)

-So, when I go away know, I’ll be waiting for you with those who loved me long before you knew me.
+So, when I go away, know I’ll be waiting for you with those who loved me long before you knew me.
 If you have eyes to see, you may see me just beyond the sunset.
 The sun setting in the radiant western sky grows dim and fades away but never dies.
 My life came from the spirit of Christ, and my life will return to Christ.
-When I go away know, I am just beyond the sunset waiting for your arrival in the morning.
+So, when I go away, know I am just beyond the sunset waiting for your arrival in the morning.
 And remember, as the Psalmist says, I will take your mourning and turn it into joy.